k88hudson/git-flight-rules/README.md

 $ git reset --hard HEAD
 ```

-This will remove all local untracked files, so only git tracked files remain:
+This will remove all local untracked files, so only files tracked by Git remain:

 ```sh
 $ git clean -fdx